 Overview: Design and construct new pedestrian bridge over the Deschutes River and in-stream channel improvements to reduce hazards and increase recreational opportunities.
 See bottom of the page for additional future renderings of the project.

-Colorado Undercrossing and DRT Trail Extensions: Staff is working to develop an alignment and obtain easements for the Deschutes River Trail up and down stream of the undercrossing connecting Miller’s Landing Park and the Old Mill District.
+Colorado Undercrossing and DRT Trail Extensions: Staff is working to develop an alignment for the Deschutes River Trail up and down stream of the undercrossing connecting Miller’s Landing Park and the Old Mill District.
 The District secured an easement for the trail alignment ensuring permanent trail access for the public.
-The District was notified in late October that it received a $100,000 Recreational Trails Grant to help fund the trail improvements.
-The grant application will be presented to the Grant Review Committee in late October.
-The undercrossing construction and trail improvements are proposed to begin in spring 2015.
+The District was notified in late October that it received a $100,000 Recreational Trails Grant award from Oregon Parks and Recreation District.
+The grant will help fund trail improvements scheduled to begin in spring 2015.

 The Bend Paddle Trail Alliance has committed to fundraising about $233,000 in additional funds to support the project.
 Please visit www.bendpaddletrailalliance.org for more information on how to support their efforts.

 The project will reconstruct the Colorado Dam to create three river channels – one for safe passage for floaters and fish passage, one for active recreation such as whitewater kayakers and one for wildlife habitat.
 The project also includes construction of a new bicycle and pedestrian bridge and new park amenities at McKay Park on the river’s west side.
 The general contractor is Hamilton Construction and the principal engineer is Otak, Inc. The total funding for the project is $9,681,985 including Bend Paddle Trail Alliance’s fundraising commitment of $1,133,737.
 The project is anticipated to be completed by fall of 2015, however, work will continue in McKay Park and along the Deschutes River Trail into 2016.